marianobarrios/tls-channel/README.md

 ### Requirements

-TLS Channel requires Java 8.
+TLS Channel requires Java 8 or newer.

 ### Size and Dependencies